Ben Shuldiner

-Ben Shuldiner is an American social activist and educator.
+Ben Shuldiner is an American educator.
 Shuldiner is currently the superintendent of Lansing Public Schools in Lansing, Michigan.
+He entered negotiations to become the superintendent of Seattle Public Schools in November 2025.

 Early life and education

 Shuldiner (b.
-April 19, 1977) was raised in New York state, though his family moved considerably when he was a child due to his father Joseph Shuldiner's involvement in the movement to improve public housing (Joseph Shuldiner eventually became an undersecretary of housing in the Clinton Administration).
+April 19, 1977) was raised in New York City, though his family moved considerably when he was a child due to his father Joseph Shuldiner's involvement in the movement to improve public housing (Joseph Shuldiner eventually became an undersecretary of housing in the Clinton Administration).
 When Ben Shuldiner attended Harvard University as an undergraduate, he became involved in labor activism and was selected to join the inaugural class of the AFL–CIO's Union Summer, where he worked organizing day care workers in urban Chicago.
 On campus, he co-founded Harvard's Progressive Student Labor Movement to fight for living wages for university employees and also served as a sports writer for The Harvard Crimson.
 In addition to his primary study of History of Science, he took graduate-level education courses to earn his teaching credentials and graduated magna cum laude in 1999.